Special Bulletin: Accolades

 Special Bulletin was nominated for six Emmy awards and won four, including Outstanding Drama Special.
 It also won Directors Guild of America and Writers Guild of America prizes for Zwick and Herskovitz, as well as the Humanitas Prize, the latter award which irked former NBC president Reuven Frank.
 In his book on TV news, Out of Thin Air, Frank called Special Bulletin "junk" and claimed he wanted to return his own Humanitas Prize in protest, "but I couldn't find it."

 Home video

 Lorimar Home Video issued Special Bulletin on VHS and Betamax, and Warner Home Video would later reissue it; these releases omit the on-screen "dramatization" overlay.
 Starting in January 2010, Warner Bros. made the film available on DVD for one year as part of its Warner Archive Collection.
 Warner's rights have since reverted to the production company and the DVD is currently out of print.
+However multiple uploads of the movie are on YouTube.